 - your National Insurance number (you can find this on your payslip, P60 or tax return)

 - your partner’s National Insurance number, if the overpayment was made on a joint claim

-details of when you contacted us and what happened if you let us know:
+You should also include details of when you contacted us, and what happened if you told HMRC:

 - your personal circumstances on your award notice were wrong or incomplete

 - your payments didn’t match your award notice

 Phone the Tax Credit Payment Helpline if you need more time to pay a Tax Credit overpayment.

 Before you start

 If you are using an older browser, for example Internet Explorer 8, you’ll need to update it or use a different browser.
 Find out more about browsers.

 You’ll need to fill in the form fully before you can print it.
 You can’t save a partly completed form so you should gather all your information together before you start.